ashiqguntupalli/task-pilot/README.md

 Before running task-pilot, ensure that:

 1. You have Python installed on your system.
+2. Ensure specific python modules installed, One can use `pip install -r requirements.txt`.
+It is suggested to install this modules in a python virtual environment to avoid module versioning conflicts.
-2. Ollama is installed and running in the background.
+3. Ollama is installed and running in the background.
-3. The LLM model you intend to use is available in Ollama.
+4. The LLM model you intend to use is available in Ollama.
 For example, if you plan to use "llama3.2:3b", make sure it's pulled and ready in Ollama.

 To start Ollama with a specific model, use: `ollama run <model_name>` Replace `<model_name>` with the model you want to use (e.g., llama3.2:3b, deepseek-coder, etc.).